angeliquecd/MKS21X-FinalProject/README.md

 We finished printpuzzle to display the candyGrid in the terminal (need to find a way to continuously update it during the game).
 We started working on the different pages and testing out how to use arrow keys (also having a boundary for where the cursor can move).
 We also worked on the swipe method to switch candies before popping them.

 Day 7 (1/12/19)
-We worked on connecting the termninal commands to the candy grid by linking the swipe method to the new mode in the terminal.
+We worked on connecting the terminal commands to the candy grid by linking the swipe method to the new mode in the terminal.
 A bug we are encountering is connecting the x and y values to the proper grid coordinates.
 Sometimes candies that aren't selected move anyways.
 We also changed the layout a bit to be prettier.

+Day 8 (1/13/19)
+We continued working on connecting the terminal commands to the candy grid and fixing swiping and popping the candies.
+We also included the feature to keep track of points and end the game when an objective is reached.